makaylaworden/manimProj/README.md

 slides of the mp4.
 There are some visuals of the "instruction box" and "stack" (the purple and orange boxes in the mp4).

 To run in cmd: python manim.py interpreter.py interp

+As of 6/26/2020:
+Arrayo and Stacko objects have been created.
+These are used to display either horizontal or vertical boxes in a VGroup.
+Both classes have parameters of color, size, and text so the user can customize the way they look.
+More progress in finishing interpreter has been made, although it needs some work.